-As the world comes to grips with the coronavirus outbreak, a number of events and experiences in Dubai have opened up to the online world.
+As the world comes to grips with the coronavirus outbreak, a number of events and experiences in the city have opened up to the online world.
 Here are some of the best you can experience from the comfort of your home.

 Dubai's creative district Alserkal Avenue is bringing its popular Galleries Night online as an exclusive virtual event.
 Wander through their warehouse galleries on a special 3D tour, where you can see the latest exhibitions up close.
 Featuring leading art hubs like 1x1 Gallery and Ayyam Gallery, you can explore diverse mediums on display, along with details about the artists and price.
 Click here to take the virtual tour.

 Diverse, a performing arts school in Dubai, is offering online dance lessons for children.
 Sign your little one up for scheduled lessons in dance fusion, hip hop, ballet and tap dancing.
 Or, if you have a multi-talented star in the making, they can also virtually attend private classes for drama, singing and acting.
 Group sessions start from around AED270 for five classes and are hosted via remote conferencing platform Zoom.
-Get more details on their website – you could have a future Dubai Opera star in your midst.
+You could have a future Dubai Opera star in your midst.

 Roberto Segura, a Dubai-based chef and the former head of popular Latin restaurant Waka, is inviting you into his kitchen via social media.
 The local gastronome is teaching food enthusiasts how to make easy, plant-based meals using accessible store-bought ingredients.
-Tune into his YouTube channel Cooking With Roberto and IGTV, where he shares easy recipes and step-by-step video instructions so you can practice restaurant-quality clean eating from the comfort of your home.
+Tune into his YouTube channel Cooking With Roberto and Instagram (@chef_robertosegura), where he shares easy recipes and step-by-step video instructions so you can practice gourmet clean eating from the comfort of your home.

 Get fit with Dubai